oresat/oresat-software-docs/docs/primers/canopen.rst

 - Can be at a index or at a subindex of a Record/Array.
 - Has a access type of readonly, writeonly, readwrite, or constant.
-- Has a default value (if not set it will be 0 or somthing simular for the data type).
+- Has a default value (if not set it will be 0 or something similar for the data type).
 - Optional, callbacks can be setup by software on read and/or writes.

 Data Types